 Supreme Court gears up for new term with social issues and Trump policies to be reviewed

-Washington — The Supreme Court is set to convene Monday for the start of its new term, with cases involving "conversion therapy" for minors, the use of race in redistricting and state laws barring the participation of transgender athletes in girls' sports on the docket.
+Washington — The Supreme Court is set to convene Monday for the start of its new term, with cases involving "conversion therapy" for minors, the use of race in redistricting, gun rights and state laws barring the participation of transgender athletes in girls' sports on the docket.

 But looming over the high court's newest term are legal battles involving President Trump's policies and efforts to reshape the executive branch — two will be decided by the Supreme Court in the coming months, though others could be poised for its intervention.